Jthora/TacticalIntelDashboard/README.md

     ```sh
     git clone https://github.com/Rob--W/cors-anywhere.git
     ```
-    This command will create a local copy of the CORS Anywhere repository on your machine.
+    Create a local copy of the CORS Anywhere repository on your machine.

 2. **Navigate to the CORS Anywhere directory**:
     ```sh